johannessarpola/jv-katabank-ocr/readme.md

 **fi.johannes.kata.ocr.cells**

-- has the classes dealing with 'cells' as each 'digit' is basically a 3 x 3 character array
+- Package has the classes dealing with 'cells' as each 'digit' is basically a 3 x 3 character array
-- as each file is read with line by line basis they need to be bundled into RowBundles
+- Each  of the files is read with line by line basis they need to be bundled into RowBundles
-- Hierarhies are as follows Cell->CellRow->CellRows and RowBundle->RowBundles
+- Hierarchies are as follows Cell->CellRow->CellRows and RowBundle->RowBundles
+- Cells can be thought of as part of the input rows with limits defined in the ApplicationProperties.java
+- RowBundle is used in constructing a set of cells as you need, in this case, 3 rows to create a single row of cells.

 **fi.johannes.kata.ocr.checksum**

-- is where the checksums are calculated for a integer list as was defined in the task
+- Checksum.java is a class which calculated itself and resolves is it valid.

 **fi.johannes.kata.ocr.core**

-- has the high-level classes
+- has the high-level classes and the runnables.
+- OCR.java is the main program which is launched from Main.java
+- OCREntries.java and OCREntriesOutput.java are the high level classes.
+First operates on multiple entries and other their output in string format.
+Both use the Builder pattern.
+- OCRDigitResolver.java is the class used in identifying a string digit and it's alternatives as defined in the task

+**fi.johannes.kata.ocr.entry**
-- ocrentry is the basic unit which means a single row of digits from input file
+- OCREntry.java is the upper plane unit which means a single row of digits from input file e.g. 123415
-- there are builders for a ocrentry and it's output as well
-- resolvers class has the resolving part in which each digit is translated to a number and possible alternatives
-- Builders operate on lists of entries so minimize the boiler needed in the main

-**fi.johannes.kata.ocr.data**
+- OCREntryMethods.java is the class which has static methods for OCREntry.java, package scoped.

+**fi.johannes.kata.ocr.core.data**

+- Has the properties and strings hard coded to allow for a centralized configuration.
+- ApplicationData.java has dictionary definitions for OCR and their building blocks.
+- ApplicationProperties.java has general properties like dimension limits and such.
-- has the classes with static data for the whole application like strings and other properties
+- ApplicationStrings.java has all the strings used in the app like logging messages and such.
-- allows a centralized management of all the specific details

 **fi.johannes.kata.ocr.digit**